Fredric Jameson: Early works

-Auerbach would prove to be a lasting influence on Jameson's thought.
-This was already apparent in Jameson's doctoral dissertation, published in 1961 as Sartre: the Origins of a Style.
+Erich Auerbach would prove to be a lasting influence on Jameson's thought.
+This was already apparent in Jameson's doctoral dissertation, published in 1961 as Sartre: The Origins of a Style.
 Auerbach's concerns were rooted in the German philological tradition; his works on the history of style analyzed literary form within social history.
-Jameson would follow in these steps, examining the articulation of poetry, history, philology, and philosophy in the works of Jean-Paul Sartre.
+Jameson would follow in these steps, examining the articulation of poetry, history, philology, and philosophy in the works of Jean-Paul Sartre, who was the subject of his dissertation.

 Jameson's work focused on the relation between the style of Sartre's writings and the political and ethical positions of his existentialist philosophy.
 The occasional Marxian aspects of Sartre's work were glossed over in this book; Jameson would return to them in the following decade.

 Jameson's dissertation, though it drew on a long tradition of European cultural analysis, differed markedly from the prevailing trends of Anglo-American academia (which were empiricism and logical positivism in philosophy and linguistics, and New Critical formalism in literary criticism).
-It nevertheless earned Jameson a position at Harvard University, where he taught during the first half of the 1960s.
+It nevertheless earned Jameson a position at Harvard University.